Versonas — discipline-focused virtual personas

 Engineering family (7 disciplines)

-Template Discipline Core challenge
+Template Discipline Core question

 versona-se.mdc.template Software Engineering Are CS fundamentals and craft practices sound?